 Now “going to work” can look like waking up to the chirping of pleasant birds against a bright blue sunny sky instead of a harsh alarm against pouring rain and a dark, black winter sky.
 It can mean preparing and eating a leisurely breakfast from scratch and enjoying it by the pool in the sun, instead of grabbing an unhealthy ham & cheese croissant on your way out the door.
 It can look like starting your day at 10AM if you’re in another country in a time zone ahead of where your company is based, instead of 8AM when you haven’t quite woken up from your coffee yet.

-If you feel comfortable enough to travel safely, you have at the very least, your home country, state or region at your fingertips.
 Many city dwellers (such as ourselves) are questioning why to stay put when there are other options available to us.
 Instead of being stuck in a small apartment in Seattle, for example, why not spend a month on the Olympic Peninsula in a larger home for the same price and look at views of calming water instead of your neighbor’s brown wall?
 Or better yet…why not move to Mexico?

 Here are the topics I’ll be covering in this post:

 - How Long You Can Stay In Mexico (without a visa)

 - Choosing Which City in Mexico To Live